Marching Pride of North Alabama

 The Marching Pride of North Alabama, is the official marching band of the University of North Alabama.
-The band is the largest organization on campus, and performs at all North Alabama Lions football home games, as well as local parades and high school competition exhibitions across the state.
+The band, which is the largest organization on campus, performs at all North Alabama Lions football home games, as well as local parades and high school competition exhibitions across the state.
+They will perform in the Macy's Thanksgiving Day Parade in 2025.